All Hands Abandon Ship!

 Artistically its a bit too crowded.
 So I decided to rather create people-islands of interested to clean up the composition.

 Final 3D stage before rendering and moving on to overpainting, texture bashing, and applying post-processing effects in Photoshop.
+You can find the final image is at the very top of this blog post.

 These are some close-up detail callouts.